nUrBiz/android/TicWatch Pro 3 Ultra GPS [rubyfish]/root-superuser-administrator.md

 *********************************************************************************************************************************************************

-RECOVERY: (+ causes: wearOS 3.5, in my case downloaded stock fastboot 220703.001, it will restore recovery stock)
+C) RECOVERY: (+ causes: wearOS 3.5, in my case downloaded stock fastboot 220703.001, it will restore recovery stock)
 - adb reboot bootloader

 .1 - if you encounter bootloader bootloop, you need to downgrade wearOS 3.5 (at the moment of this article 16.01.2025) installing fastboot stock